 Isotope Effects 1968-1976

-During this period, the long tradition of research on isotope effects in the Chemistry Department underwent a complete transformation.
+During this period, the long tradition of research on isotope effects in the Chemistry Division underwent a complete transformation.
 At the beginning, this field was represented by a robust independent experimental and theoretical effort.
 By the end, it had been folded into a new program concerned with basic research related to isotope separation using lasers and to the aspects of molecular energy transfer affecting such processes.

 Vapor Pressures of Isotopic Molecules